AOMix user registration | Publications | FAQ | AOMix | AOMix-CDA, AOMix-L, AOMix-S | ALP-Vibro | RedS | SWizard | SIG-JK | U2WIN

 How to refer to the SWizard program in publications:

-1. S. I. Gorelsky, SWizard program, http://www.sg-chem.net/, CCRI, University Of Ottawa, Ottawa, Canada, 2008.
+1. S. I. Gorelsky, SWizard program, http://www.sg-chem.net/, University of Ottawa, Ottawa, Canada, 2013.

 DOWNLOAD: